 Structure for navigating an unknown afterlife, blackened cedar shingles, linen, ink, timber (cedar, Tasmanian oak), MDF, fixings, 2016, approx 300 x 460 x 100cm.

-Studio photography by Sam Roberts
+Studio photography and details by Sam Roberts

 Installation photography by Jessica Clark